 While it is recommended that you receive the HPV vaccine when you are younger, anyone up to the age of 26 can get the vaccine.
 Doctors tend to advise getting the vaccine when you are younger because it works best if given before you are exposed to HPV through sexual activity.
 Research has also shown that young people create more antibodies to the vaccine than those in their late teens or early twenties, making it more effective in the younger crowd.
 While patients aged 14 and under need just two doses of the vaccine, patients over 14 years old will need an additional third dose.

 Getting the HPV vaccine is just as important for your health as doing seven or more hours of physical activity per week, which has been shown to extend the life expectancy of adults.
+Being physically active is also likely to make life insurance companies more inclined to provide you with a policy.
+However, before committing to anything, you may wish to conduct your own research about life insurance on a variety of different websites.
 Make sure that you and your loved ones are doing everything you can to protect your health by getting the HPV vaccine and spreading these myth-busting facts to others.
 To find out more information about HPV, you can visit www.hpvalliance.ie.